 We had planted maize on the shamba at the back of the house and mommy had a habit of checking it every morning before settling for her tea.
 The next morning, as usual, mommy went to check on her maize.
 We had just started on our breakfast when she came back.

-“I have just seen the most unsightly scene on the left side of the house.”
+“I have just seen the most ghastly sight on the left side of the house,”

 She liked pausing for dramatic effect whenever she was telling a story.

 “This frog was lying dead on his back with his tummy open and what looks like a burst lung.”

 Our appetite for mommy’s delicious pancakes was gone just like that.

 Photo by me

 I bought the outfit in subject one Saturday afternoon from a woman in a second hand market.
 It was one of those days when I did not plan to buy anything in particular.
 I had been in the house for long and I decided to go out for a stroll when I stumbled upon a woman selling clothes at Ksh 50(half a dollar).
 They were that cheap because they were rejectees: you know those outfits that remain after people have picked out the best or decent ones.